ENux-Distro/ENux/README.md

 - Bedrock Linux pre-installed
 - Access to multiple package managers on one system
 - Unified **enux** tool for simplified package management
-- A nice ENux Welcome CLI program
+- A nice ENux Welcomer CLI program
 - Lightweight **XFCE** desktop for performance
 - Clean, minimal, and beginner-friendly setup
-- Our own Linux 7.0.0-enux kernel, ensuring you got the latest bleeding edge hardware and firmware support
+- Our own Linux 7.1.0-rc4-enux kernel, ensuring you got the latest bleeding edge hardware and firmware support
 - Created with our own ISO Creator tool

 ---